EthereansOS/ethart-deprecated/README.md

 In fact, all standard ERC721 methods called in this Contract are totally redirected to the ethArt DFO which really stores and manages real data through its Microservices.

+Ethart is an exciting R&D in how this kind of new self-sovereign bank can be used in the future.
+We made a lot of open source code by developing this reusable by future DFOs.

 ### Advantages

 1. Flexibility: The community can directly manage it to solve protocol bugs or add features.